seanmerron/Retirement-Roadmap/README.md

 **Building Passive Investments**

-Index funds are mutual funds that follow certain market indexes(benchmarks) like the US stock market, bond market and international markets.
+Index funds are mutual funds that follow certain market indexes (benchmarks) like the US stock market, bond market and international markets.
 They buy shares in all companies within the index to gain the benefits of the whole return.
 Costs are very very very important in fund choices with hidden fees all over the place and Vanguard funds continue to come out on top.
 Small cost differences can have a big impact on your long term gains.
 You also want to make a return every year that can compound vs. going years without a return and this is why diversification between different markets helps to minimize losses.
 I choose to diversify in a split between 30% US Stock, 20% International Stock, 25% US Bonds and 25% Real estate.
 Vanguard admiral (lower cost) fund tickers: VTSAX / VTIAX / VBILX / VGSLX.
 Vanguard non-admiral funds: VTSMX / VGTSX / VBIIX / VGSIX.
 Make sure to convert to admiral shares once you can, it's based on amount invested.
 I am not a fan of ETFs for investing.
 The index ETFs introduce a new cost from the bid/ask spread and also incur trade fees so I'm sticking to the mutual funds.

 I choose to use a REIT index funds instead of actual real estate because I personally don't like the headaches but managing property can be more rewarding if you choose to go that route.
-In real estate you can use loans (leverage) to your advantage if done correctly putting 25% down on a property and eventually building cashflow + leveraging the equity or reselling to get into bigger deals.
+In real estate you can use loans (leverage) to your advantage if done correctly putting 25% down on a property and eventually building cash flow + leveraging the equity or reselling to get into bigger deals.
 Keep in mind though at some point your real estate investing becomes a business as you rinse/repeat this cycle and manage the properties.

 If you are planning to keep your house for a long time you can leverage the equity in the house to work for you in investments vs. letting it sit in the ground doing nothing.
 You will want to compare the rates of a home equity loan vs. a cash out refinance.
-If you have cash to buy a home outright you could instead put 25% down and invest the rest to cover the insterest + some additional gains.
+If you have cash to buy a home outright you could instead put 25% down and invest the rest to cover the interest + some additional gains.
 This ultimately depends on if you're still trying to grow your nest egg or happy where you're at.

 My portfolio is still a bit stock heavy so if you are in retirement or close to it you may want to adjust with more bond holdings to reduce risk.
 However, even after I retire I currently plan to keep this split because I won't be cashing out all at once and will still be in the market for (hopefully) a long time making minimal withdrawals (4% or less per year).
 If you've heard US bonds and stocks move in opposite directions, that's a myth.
 You could have years where they are both down so being in other investments like international stock and real estate can help reduce losses with diversification.